-If a student is involved in an accident whilst at school, he or she should make sure that the closest teacher is told and staff in Admin 1 are advised.
+If a student is involved in an accident whilst at school, he or she should make sure that the closest teacher is told and staff at our school office are advised.
 An ambulance will be called if required.
 If an ambulance is called due to an injury at school, excursion or sporting event, this is at no cost to you.
-If a student becomes ill whilst at school, he/she should go to the Admin 1 Office cashiers window, with a note from their teacher.
+If a student becomes ill whilst at school, he/she should go to the Admin Office - Block X, with a note from their teacher.
 A clinic is available for short periods.
 Where a student is unable to return to class, parents/carers will receive a text message or phone call notifying them that their child is unwell, and arrangements need to be made to collect them from school.
 There is no medication, e.g Panadol available at school.
-If your child is required to take medication during the day, the student should inform staff in Admin 1.
+If your child is required to take medication during the day, the student should inform staff.